KusalThiwanka/terraform_aws_cloud_architecture/README.md

 ## Destruction Instructions

+To destroy the infrastructure and clean up all resources created, follow these steps:

 ### Option 1: Automated Destruction using `destroy.sh`:
   - Ensure the `destroy.sh` script has execution permissions.
 If not, grant them using: